Racism in Oregon: Anti-Black Exclusion Laws and Chinese immigration 1844–1859

 There are two incidents that led up to the creation of the first Black Exclusion Law of 1844 in Oregon Territory.
 The first was the Cockstock Affair, which is known to be the largest instance of potential violence against white settlers prior to the Whitman Incident in 1847.
 The Cockstock Affair started because James Saules (a black settler) reported that a Native known as Cockstock had stolen his newly purchased horse.
 White settlers who deemed themselves to be in charge of the territory tried to arrest Cockstock, but were met with a force of Natives much bigger than their own.
 Eventually, the Affair was resolved, but it left a good amount of fear in the white settlers of the potential threat the Native population posed.
 The second incident is referred to as the Saules-Pickett Dispute.
 Once again, James Saules (who had been in Oregon since 1841) was involved.
 Pickett accused Saules of assault and said in court during the trial that Saules threatened to incite the Natives against him.
 Other witnesses claimed they had also been threatened by Saules and his Native friends.
 No evidence to these claims was given, but Saules was tried and convicted.

 Peter Burnett saw these incidents as his opportunity to present a new bill to the provisional government of the territory.
-He claimed that it was to prevent slavery from entering Oregon, but he used the Cockstock Affair and the Saules-Pickett dispute as evidence to persuade fellow lawmakers to exclude blacks from settling at all ,for fear that they would band together with the Natives against the white settlers.
+He claimed that it was to prevent slavery from entering Oregon, but he used the Cockstock Affair and the Saules-Pickett dispute as evidence to persuade fellow lawmakers to exclude Black people from settling at all, for fear that they would band together with the Natives against the white settlers.
 In June 1844, Oregon enacted an exclusion law banning black people from living in Oregon.
 The punishment for violating the law was to be 39 lashes every six months until the occupant left, but this punishment was deemed too harsh and was replaced with forced labor in December 1844.
 Also in 1844, the provisional government prohibited slavery.
 Another discriminatory law was enacted in 1849, which barred Black people who were not already in the area from entering or residing in the Oregon territory.
 In 1851, a black businessman named Jacob Vanderpool was arrested and expelled from Oregon due to violating the laws regarding black residency.